MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Desktop-hosting-logical-architecture.md

 Below are various configurations for deploying Remote Desktop Services to host Windows apps and desktops for end-users.

 >[!NOTE]
 > The architecture diagrams below show using RDS in Azure.
-However, you can deploy Remote Desktop SErvices on-premises and on other clouds.
+However, you can deploy Remote Desktop Services on-premises and on other clouds.
 These diagrams are primarily intended to illustrate how the RDS roles are colocated and use other services.

 ## Standard RDS deployment architectures